 including lessons, studio classes, and directed ensembles, opera, chamber music or other collaborative experiences, plus at least thirty hours per week of individual practice and preparation.
 As part of this program, students may be asked to travel with UMass Music Department ensembles - sometimes as a required part of ensemble participation and other times as an optional enrichment activity.
 Study in this program is not awarded academic credit; instead, the student's work and study will be evaluated by the instructor and a Certificate will be awarded upon the successful conclusion of the program.

-The total tuition fee for the one-year PPC program is $1,512 for U.S. citizens and $2012 for international students.
-In special cases, a scholarship may be awarded; however graduate teaching assistantships are not available to PPC students.
+The per-semester tuition fee for the PPC program is $856 for U.S. citizens and $1006 for international students.
+There are no scholarships or graduate teaching assistantships available to PPC students.
 Housing and all other cost of living expenses are the responsibility of the student.